Six Things To Know About the Values and Philosophy of ICC

-From the beginning, we resolved that this should not be a typical orphanage, but a unique program designed to consider the mental, emotional, spiritual, and physical needs of the child.
-In other words, we would not simply provide food and a roof, but provide “homes” and families, in an atmosphere that would bring love and security to these children.
+From the beginning, we resolved that this should not be a typical orphanage, but a unique program designed to consider the child’s mental, emotional, spiritual, and physical needs.
+In other words, we would not simply provide food and a roof, but provide homes and families, in an atmosphere that would bring love and security to these children.

 Therefore, we started the cottage, group-home plan.
 Instead of large numbers of children in one building, the children are placed in individual homes, located on small acreages.
-National couples are chosen who serve as parents to a group of 10 to 12 children, forming a family.
+Couples from the local country are chosen who serve as parents to a group of 10 to 12 children, forming a family.
 This avoids having an “institution” for these children.
 The long-term results are much more positive, enabling children to learn basic skills and relate normally to life.

 The farm is an integral part of the program.
-It provides work opportunities for the older children, and it helps provide food and lessens the need for outside help.
-Also, the children learn manual skills, thus preparing each child to face life on his own some day.
+It provides work opportunities for the older children, helps provide food, and lessens the need for outside help.
+Also, the children learn manual skills, thus preparing each child to face life on his own someday.

-Very important is the spiritual emphasis.
+A spiritual emphasis is very important.
 Each home is founded on Christian principles, with morning and evening worship geared to the interest of small children.
 In this atmosphere, the children learn to be true Christians, making the Bible the foundation of their faith.

 Our basic plans for each Children’s Country Village include ten homes for children, an administration building, an elementary school, and a shop or industrial building.

-We establish child care facilities as circumstances and funding permit in any country where there is a need and an opportunity to serve.
+We establish childcare facilities as circumstances and funding permits in any country where there is a need and an opportunity to serve.

 Other countries are calling for ICC to start a childcare program.
 As our base of support increases, we will expand to help more and more children.